onqtam/headjack/src/introduction/others_list.md

 Jack Dorsey's new ["web5"](../images/meme_web5.jpg) project - [slides](https://docs.google.com/presentation/d/1SaHGyY9TjPg4a0VNLCsfchoVG1yU3ffTDsPRcU99H1E), [announcement](https://twitter.com/namcios/status/1535302090360250368).

 - Only anchors DID events to Bitcoin with vector commitments (Merkle roots) using [ION](https://github.com/decentralized-identity/ion) & the [Sidetree](https://medium.com/decentralized-identity/the-sidetree-scalable-dpki-for-decentralized-identity-1a9105dfbb58) protocol.
-    - 10 minute block times with probabilistic finality.
-Factor in the loading times for the anchored content around key management that's on IPFS - not great at all if you want to log-in/authorize a service or revoke access quickly.
+    - 10-minute block times with probabilistic finality.
+Factor in the loading times for the anchored content around key management that's on IPFS - not great at all if you want to log in/authorize a service or revoke access quickly.

 - The ION DID network is [not incentivized](https://github.com/decentralized-identity/ion/blob/master/docs/Q-and-A.md#q-what-are-the-availability-guarantees-of-ion) (just like IPFS) and the anchored content around key management, rotations & revocations depends on the current cluster of ION nodes.
-They state not having a consensus mechanism as a plus which is debatable - logical centralization, uptime, adequate finality & DA guarantees matter a lot when dealing with identity.
+They state not having a consensus mechanism as a plus - which is debatable - logical centralization, uptime, adequate finality & DA guarantees matter a lot when dealing with identity.

-- Doesn't have a human-readable global name registry - lacks in discoverability.
+- Doesn't have a human-readable global name registry - lacks discoverability.

 - Doesn't have readable content addressing.